michael-y-lee/Portfolio-Allocation-with-Reinforcement-Learning/website/results.md

 ## Control Dataset

-We tested all our models on a simulation of a 2-asset environment.
-The results were consistent across different levels of **μ** and **σ**.
-Below is an example of the model convergence using a predefined choice of parameters and for each of the previously discussed reward functions

 We tested all our models on a simulated 2-asset environment with a one-step reward defined as follows: on each observation the agent receives a reward ***R_t***.
 [1]